Three years after Somali famine, new hunger crisis looms

 MOGADISHU When African peacekeepers and Somali troops launched an offensive against Islamist militants in Somalia's small seaside town of Marka, Rukia Nur and her 10 children joined the stream of thousands who have fled to the capital in past months.

-They now make their home in a sprawling camp in Mogadishu's outskirts - a place at the center of a growing hunger crisis three years after Somalia's devastating 2011 famine.
+They now make their home in a sprawling camp in Mogadishu's outskirts - a place at the centre of a growing hunger crisis three years after Somalia's devastating 2011 famine.

 The United Nations said this month more than a million people in this war-ravaged country were struggling to meet daily nutritional needs.
 The roughly 130,000 people displaced from their homes this year alone are bearing the brunt of the crisis.